fabric-devkit/core-platform/docs/README.md

 This is a Fabric Devkit [sub-project](https://github.com/fabric-devkit/core-platform) intended to help platform engineers, DevOps engineers or Site Reliability Engineer (SRE) gain knowledge instantiating and orchestrating a Hyperledger Fabric network.

+## Prequisite

+You will need to have a conceptual understanding of Hyperledger Fabric blockchain.
+If you new to the concept of blockchain, please refer to the [Hyperledger Fabric's official documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4/blockchain.html) to familiarise yourself with key concepts.

-## What can I expect here
+## What can I expect of this project

-In this projects you will find demonstrators covering aspects of Hyperledger Fabric components you would orchestrate a functioning Hyperledger Fabric network.
+In this project you will find demonstrators covering aspects of Hyperledger Fabric components you would orchestrate a functioning Hyperledger Fabric network.
 The basic components you will need to create or orchestrate a Hyperledger Fabric network are:

 * Cryptogen and configtxgen -- tools you will use to create crytographic asstes and networking configuration;
 * Fabric Certificate Authority (CA);